NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5X activator has the hitbox appear 4 frames sooner and begins moving 3 frames sooner
 - 2X does slightly more damage, drains chakra, second frame to end is unblockable; hit airborne launches higher; stuns much longer when not putting into sleep
 - GRKnJ replaced with 5BBBB(A); adjusted to hit quicker without reducing travel time
+- Sleep is +1 against Karasu and does not mess up his commands

 #### Cosmetic